Plain neoprene

 Polyester Fabric:

-Polyester covered neoprene will generally hold up better in direct sunlight than nylon will.
-Print on polyester if you wish to use an “ink jet” or dye-sublimation printing process that sprays ink into the fabric.
+Polyester-covered neoprene will generally hold up better in direct sunlight than nylon will.
+Print on polyester if you wish to use an “inkjet” or dye-sublimation printing process that sprays ink into the fabric.
 A polyester fabric surface will hold the image much better and more clearly than nylon.
-Since the color of the fabric will influence the color of the ink used, we recommend using a White Polyester Fabric to make sure the final colors are true to what you need.
+Since the color of the fabric will influence the color of the ink used, we recommend using a white polyester fabric to make sure the final colors are true to what you need.

 Nylon Fabric:

 Nylon fabrics tend to fade in sunlight while polyester fabric doesn’t.
 Nylon is suitable for silk-screen printing.
 Since the designs will be on top of the fabric surface, any color of fabric will work well for this kind of printing.
-Nylon fabric has a stretch of longitude 95.56%, latitude 244.75%.
+Nylon fabric has a stretch of longitude 95.56% and latitude 244.75%.

 U-Loop: